v38armageddon/WebSM/README.md

 A: The certificate is distributed every release of the application.
 You can follow the instructions in this website: https://wsldl-pg.github.io/ArchW-docs/Install-Certificate/

-Q: I can't connect to my Google Account...
+Q: I can't connect to my Google account...

 A: This issue is know due to Google Security, see https://github.com/MicrosoftEdge/WebView2Feedback/issues/1647